Williamite War in Ireland

-The war began with a series of skirmishes between James's Irish Army, which had stayed loyal in 1688, and militia forces raised by Irish Protestants: they culminated in the siege of Derry, where the Jacobites failed to regain control of one of the north's key towns.
-William landed a force including English, Scottish, Dutch, Danish and other troops to put down Jacobite resistance.
-James left Ireland after a reverse at the Battle of the Boyne in 1690, as did William after a successful Jacobite defence of Limerick; the remaining Jacobite forces were decisively defeated at the Battle of Aughrim in 1691, and negotiated terms in the Treaty of Limerick.
+The war began in March 1689 with a series of skirmishes between James's Irish Army, which had stayed loyal in 1688, and Protestant militia.
+Fighting culminated in the siege of Derry, where the Jacobites failed to regain control of one of the north's key towns.
+This enabled William to land an expeditionary force, which defeated the main Jacobite army at the Boyne in July 1690.
+James returned to France after the battle, while the Jacobites were decisively defeated at Aughrim in 1691.
+The war ended with the Treaty of Limerick in October 1691.

-A contemporary witness, George Story, calculated that the war had claimed 100,000 lives through sickness, famine, and in battle.
 Subsequent Jacobite risings were confined to Scotland and England, but the war was to have a lasting effect on the political and cultural landscape of Ireland, confirming British and Protestant rule over the country for over two centuries.
 While the Treaty of Limerick had offered a series of guarantees to Catholics, subsequent extension of the Penal Laws, particularly during the War of the Spanish Succession, would further erode their civic rights.